There is a lot more – a heck of a lot more – to the Avios frequent flyer scheme than most people think.

-I got my wife to test this out and it works fine as this article shows.
+I got my wife to test this out and it works fine as this article on earning Avios on Emirates shows.

 The same trick also lets you earn Avios when you fly KLM between Amsterdam and Singapore on the Qantas codeshare.
-Whilst not covered in that article, the same applies to Air France services between Paris Charles de Gaulle and Singapore or Hong Kong on Qantas codeshare services (ie your ticket has a Qantas flight number on it).
+Whilst not covered in that article, the same applies to Air France services between Paris Charles de Gaulle and Singapore or Hong Kong on Qantas codeshare services.

 There is always better Economy availability for Avios flights on Iberia if you book via iberia.com.
 This is because Iberia Plus has two levels of Economy reward pricing and ba.com only shows the cheapest level.
 Don’t rely on what ba.com shows you if you want seats on Iberia.